sanger-tol/genomeassembly/docs/usage.md

 | `long_read_dataset`  | Dataset name from the genomic data file supplying long reads |
 | `long_read_platform` | Platform for long reads: `pacbio_hifi` or `oxford_nanopore`  |

+Additionally, there are a number of steps in the pipeline which require knowledge of the genome coverage in a dataset in order to correctly set default parameters.
+The genome coverage is by default automatically estimated using GenomeScope2, but if you know the coverage in your sample, you can override this estimation by including the `long_read_1n_coverage` field.

 #### Hifiasm assembly options

 These options can be used if the `assembler` field is set to "hifiasm".